 Kiwi fruit has several medical and nutritive values.
-Like many other fruits, Kiwis also contain different antioxidants which include quercetin, vitamin C, vitamin E and Lutein.
-Quercetin is believed to have control over the blood pressure, has the ability to decrease cholesterol level (maintain lipid profile) and reduce the risk of other heart diseases too.
+Like many other fruits, Kiwis also contain different antioxidants, including quercetin, vitamin C, vitamin E and Lutein.
+Quercetin is believed to have control over blood pressure, can decrease cholesterol levels (maintain lipid profile), and reduce the risk of other heart diseases.

-Kiwi is also a rich source of potassium (K) that is responsible for vasodilatation and regulating high BP.
-Kiwi exists in two different varieties ie Gold kiwi and green kiwi.
-The former is considered more effective, nutritive and beneficial than the latter one due to the fact that it contains a large number of antioxidants.
+Kiwi is also a rich source of potassium (K) responsible for vasodilatation and regulating high BP.
+Kiwi exists in two different varieties, i.e. Gold kiwi and green kiwi.
+The former is considered more effective, nutritive, and beneficial than the latter because it contains a large number of antioxidants.

 The antihypertensive effect of Kiwis has been determined by a group of scientists at Oslo University Hospital, Norway.
-They added kiwi in the routine diet of 118 people with high normal BP or slightly elevated blood pressure.
+They added kiwi to the routine diet of 118 people with high normal BP or slightly elevated blood pressure.
 They concluded after their research work that taking tree kiwifruits daily will reduce the moderately high systolic and diastolic BP in both men and women.

 12. Salmon (A large edible fish)